pcchouCR97/Understanding-Cryptography/docs/index.md

 This is a collection of my learnings and projects on quantum optimization and machine learning.
 You can start _(Optimization)_ from here and _(Machine Learning)_ from here.
 But don't worry, I also provide a overview and practical implementation of the classical optimization and machine learning methodoloies.

-# Quick Guide
-1. If you are familiar with classical optimization methods, you can start quantum world with
-2. If you are familiar with classical machine learning methods, you can start quantum world with
-3. If you are not familiar with both, you are welcome to see _(classical opt & ml)_
-4. If you are a beginner in both areas, don't worry, we can start with something easy from here _(math)_!

 # Quick links
 ## Quantum Optimization and Machine Learning
+If you are familiar with classical optimization or machine learning methods, you can start quantum world, please follow any one of these links down below.
 ### Optimization
 *   [Quadratic Unconstrained Binary Optimization (QUBO)](QuantumOpt/QOpt/QUBO.md)
 *   [Adiabatic Quantum Computing & Quantum Annealing (AQQA)](QuantumOpt/QOpt/AQQA.md)